John White (bishop): Conservatism and Reform

 The injunctions issued by the new Commissioners of 1547, led by Sir James Hales, were probably uncongenial to the Warden.
 Readings from Bible at mealtimes were to be in English; scholars must have their New Testament in English or Latin, and use only the King's Primer, English or Latin, as their prayerbook.
 The Warden was to read to them from the Book of Proverbs and Ecclesiastes for an hour on holy days; to instruct and test them in the Catechism of Erasmus; and all graces and other routine prayers were to be said or sung in English, the old Latin anthems no more to be sung.
 Very troublesome, evidently, were the Warden's relations with the College's Usher, William Forde, a Protestant.
-According to a famous story he brought various large crucifixes crashing down in the middle of the night by a contrivance of ropes remotely operated: the circumstances belong to around 1547, though Strype gives an earlier date.
+According to a famous story, he brought various large crucifixes crashing down in the middle of the night by a contrivance of ropes remotely operated: The circumstances belong to around 1547, though Strype gives an earlier date.
 This fellow gave out books and instruction in Protestant doctrine to the pupils, and White was kept busy bringing them back to Catholicism.

 In one celebrated case, a 14-year-old boy named Thomas Joliffe had been strongly influenced by Forde.
 White told Joliffe to study the Gospels and Epistles, and lent him works of the Eight Church Doctors as a guide to faith.
 The boy studied them, but soon after fell ill of sweating sickness.
-Calling his friends together, he announced that Forde had led him astray, and urged them to burn the books he had given them.
-He wrote a poem testifying to the real presence in the Eucharist, made his will, declared his faith, and died of the sickness in the month of August 1548.
-In later re-tellings, the theme evolved that the sickness had particularly afflicted pupils who had received Forde's teaching, but that is not in White's account.
+Calling his friends together, he announced that Forde had led him astray and urged them to burn the books he had given them.
+He wrote a poem testifying to the real presence in the Eucharist, made his will, declared his faith, and died of the sickness in August 1548.
+In later retellings, the theme evolved that the sickness had particularly afflicted pupils who had received Forde's teaching, but that is not in White's account.
 The story does reflect the religious divisions in the College at that time.